Frequently Asked Questions

 Yes — when a new tenancy begins with a new tenant, you can set the rent at whatever figure both parties agree.
 The once-per-year restriction and Section 13 process apply during an existing tenancy, not at the point of creating a new one with a different tenant.
 There is no cap on the rent you can advertise or agree for a new tenancy, provided you are not running a bidding process above the advertised figure.

 Not automatically — but you cannot operate a blanket 'no pets' policy.
-Tenants have a statutory right to make a written request to keep a pet, and you must consider every request fairly and respond within 42 days.
+Tenants have a statutory right to make a written request to keep a pet, and you must consider every request fairly and respond in writing within 28 days.
 Refusal must be based on specific reasonable grounds — not simply a preference not to allow animals.
 Any blanket 'no pets' clause in a tenancy agreement is unenforceable under the new rules.

 Reasonable grounds for refusal include: the property's own head lease or superior lease prohibits pets; the specific animal is clearly unsuitable for the property (e.g. a large dog in a very small flat with no garden); a documented allergy condition of a planned future resident; or the property's design makes keeping the specific animal impractical.
 A general preference not to allow pets, or a concern about wear and tear alone, is not a valid reason for refusal under the new rules.